Napoleon in Historical Fiction

 Napoleon’s Rabbit Farmer by Robert Jackson (2012) – A fictionalized account of Napoleon’s exile on St. Helena, opening with the last cannon shots at Waterloo and ending with the Boulogne coup attempt of his nephew, the future Napoleon III.

-The Night Napoleon Changed the World by Jean d’Ormesson, translated by Timothy Bent (2013) – Imagines a conversation between Napoleon and his political ally Second Consul Jean-Jacques Cambacérès in 1804, in which they ruminate on the merits and flaws of democratic government.
+The Conversation: The Night Napoleon Changed the World by Jean d’Ormesson, translated by Timothy Bent (2013) – Imagines a conversation between Napoleon and his political ally Second Consul Jean-Jacques Cambacérès in 1804, in which they ruminate on the merits and flaws of democratic government.
 Napoleon tries to rally Cambacérès in support of his quest to become emperor of France.

 The Hundred Days by Joseph Roth (2014) – Originally published in 1935 as Die Hundert Tage, this book provides a fictionalized account of the period spanning Napoleon’s escape from Elba to his final defeat at the Battle of Waterloo, told from two perspectives: that of Napoleon himself and that of a devoted palace laundress who loves him.